Come hell or high water, early voting is happening in storm-ravaged North Carolina

 “This is one normal thing I can give my voters, the ones that have lost everything,” an emotional Tipton said during an early afternoon lull.
 “You wouldn't believe the people that's come through here today that’s said, ‘I don't have a home,’ but they're here to vote.
 This is one thing that we're not taking away from them.
 We're going to see to it that they do get to vote.”

-There are 11 precincts in the county with various states of readiness for November’s Election Day, with assistance from the Federal Emergency Management Agency and some distribution cites clearing out.
+There are 11 precincts in the county with various states of readiness for November’s Election Day, with assistance from the Federal Emergency Management Agency and some distribution sites clearing out.

 “I have requested six tents from FEMA, and what they'll do is they'll come in with power generators, heat, Porta-Johns, it’s got a floor, it’s awesome,” she said.
 “I have to find a footprint of 60’ by 100,’ so that way we can set the tent up in these areas where we don't have anything.”